abdelmagied94/react-native-audio/README.md

 Record audio in iOS or Android React Native apps.

-## MAINTENANCE STATUS

-This project is no longer actively maintained by me, the original author.
-I will not be answering issues or merging any more PRs.
-If someone is interested in taking over the library permanently, let me know!

 ## BREAKING CHANGES

 For React Native >= 0.47.2, use v3.4.0 and up.